aneilbaboo/markdown-components/README.md

 Easy one step method for generating HTML.

-Parses and renders Markdown with components to HTML, interpolating context variables.
+Parses and renders Markdown with components to HTML.

 ```javascript
 // requires: npm install markdown-it